Chengdu J-36: With regard to American "Next Generation Air Dominance"

+Aircraft as "sixth-generation" and "airborne cruiser"

-Experts have not yet reached a consensus on the J-36's primary role or its specific capabilities.
-It is unclear what jet fighter generation and tactical usage the aircraft would be classified under, as the detailed capabilities of the aircraft are not publicly known, and the criteria of a "sixth-generation" jet fighter were not yet clearly defined.
-From the PLAAF perspective, Wang Wei, deputy commander of PLAAF has confirmed in an interview with state-owned media that J-36 is PLAAF's interpretation of a "sixth-generation" aircraft.
-The USAF leadership considers the aircraft a "sixth-generation" air superiority fighter.
-Other diverging opinions believe the aircraft could be a heavy fighter, fighter-bomber, interceptor, bomber, or strike aircraft, given its large size, lengthened payload bay, and aerodynamic optimization intended for speed and range.
-Analysts also warned that putting J-36 into a traditional semantics, such as "fighter" or "bomber", could be a simplification that disembodies the roles and capabilities J-36 would represent in the context of future aerial warfare and strategy.
+Speaking in the middle of 2025, both the PLAAF and USAF leadership considered the aircraft a "sixth-generation" air superiority aircraft.
+From a PLAAF perspective, Wang Wei, deputy commander of the PLAAF, confirmed in an interview with state-owned media in March 2025 that the J-36 is the PLAAF's interpretation of a "sixth-generation" aircraft.
+At the time, the USAF leadership also considered the aircraft to be a "sixth-generation" air superiority fighter.

+When the J-36 first appeared at the end of 2024, experts, however, debated its primary role.
+At the time, the specific capabilities of the aircraft with regard to it being, or not being, a sixth-generation platform were unknown, because not enough public information was available.
+By early January 2025 commentators had already speculated on a range of possible roles for the aircraft, including heavy fighter, fighter-bomber, interceptor, bomber, or strike aircraft, given its large size, lengthened payload bay, and aerodynamic optimization intended for speed and range.
+However, analysts also warned that pigeonholing the J-36 into a traditional role, such as "fighter" or "bomber", might be a simplification that fails to fully grasp the roles and capabilities the J-36 might have in the context of future aerial warfare and strategy.

-Bill Sweetman, writing for the Australian Strategic Policy Institute, speculated that J-36 could serve as a supercruising launching platform for long-range missiles and a command and control hub for other manned and unmanned aircraft and that the J-36's overall size and flight performance should be categorized as a new category of aircraft, which he named the "airborne cruiser".
+Bill Sweetman, writing for the Australian Strategic Policy Institute in January 2025, speculated that the J-36 could serve as a supercruising launching platform for long-range missiles and a command and control hub for other manned and unmanned aircraft and that the J-36's overall size and flight performance should be categorized as a new category of aircraft, which he named the "airborne cruiser".
+David Axe, writing in the Daily Telegraph in January 2025, picked up on the "airborne cruiser" designation, and added that America would struggle to catch up with China's development efforts in this respect.

+Advantages of crewed aircraft

-Justin Bronk of the Royal United Services Institute (RUSI), suggested large crewed aircraft can offer unique strategic advantages for China and the US in the Indo-Pacific region, which has limited forward bases and increasing threats from missiles, drones, and electronic warfare (EW) environment.
-Bronk argued that while distributed uncrewed systems, such as collaborative combat aircraft (CCA), offer cost-effective combat mass, their reliance on datalinks makes them vulnerable to EW disruption, highlighting the enduring value of crewed aircraft like J-36, which can operate independently in contested environments.
+Justin Bronk of the Royal United Services Institute (RUSI) suggested in 2025 that large crewed aircraft might offer unique strategic advantages for both China and the US in the Indo-Pacific region, which has limited forward bases and increasing threats from missiles, drones, and from an electronic warfare (EW) environment.
+Bronk argued that while distributed uncrewed systems, such as collaborative combat aircraft (CCA), offer cost-effective combat mass, their reliance on datalinks makes them vulnerable to electronic-warfare disruption, highlighting the enduring value of crewed aircraft like the J-36, which can operate independently in contested environments.